Seneca-BSA/bsa/docs/sea700/lab3.md

     This will configure catkin_make with Python 3.
 You may then proceed to use just `catkin_make` for subsequent builds.

-1. Additionally, if you look in your current directory you should now have a 'build' and 'devel' folder.
-Inside the 'devel' folder you can see that there are now several setup files.
+1. Additionally, if you look in your current directory you should now have a 'build' and 'devel' directory.
+Inside the 'devel' directory you can see that there are now several setup files.
 Sourcing any of these files will overlay this workspace on top of your environment.
 Before continuing source your new setup.sh file:

         source devel/setup.bash